jscottbranson/configs/README.md

 The following steps are targeted toward Debian users.
 You must have super-user privileges to install software using apt-get.

 1. Git is required for installation:
 	```bash
 	apt-get install git
 	```
-2. Vim is a text editor that can interface with R using [Nvim-R]
+2. Vim is a text editor that can interface with R using [Nvim-R]:
 	```bash
 	apt-get install vim
 	```

-3. R is required for statistical analyses
+3. R is required for statistical analyses:
 	```bash
 	apt-get install r-base
 	```

 4. Tmux adds a number of features to the terminal editor:
 	```bash
 	apt-get install tmux
 	```